TO KNOW | LA RAMONETA OF THE MONTH

 Every month, we introduce you to an interesting woman living in Languedoc.
-Curious as we are, we would like to find out why they are living in this beautiful region, what they are doing for a living and some of their Languedoc favourites.
-This month we would like you to meet Claire Gallagher as Ramoneta of the Month.
+Curious as we are, we like to find out why they are living in this beautiful region, what they do for a living and some of their Languedoc favourites.
+This month we would like you to meet Claire Gallagher as our Ramoneta of the Month.

 I’m from Ireland originally.
-I live in Montpellier (1) with my French husband and 2 Franco-Irish children.
-I have my own company called Claire Creative (2).
+With my French husband and 2 Franco-Irish children, I live in Montpellier.
+This is where I run my own company, called Claire Creative.

-I help business owners to get more leads with their websites.
-I meet a lot of people who see their website as a hassle or a confusing technical tool, whereas it can be a really valuable tool to get clients.
-I work one on one with my clients to create websites that they really love and we set up systems so that those sites are attracting clients and bringing money into their business.
+Helping business owners to get more leads with their websites, I meet a lot of people who see their website as a hassle or a confusing technical tool.
+Whereas a website can be a really valuable tool to get clients.
+I work one on one with my clients to create websites that they really love.
+We set up systems so that those sites are attracting clients and bringing money into their business.

 Creating a business in France

 It all started out pretty simply with the easy-to-set-up Auto Entrepreneur status.
 It’s when you start earning money that it gets tricky!
 There’s just so much paperwork!
 Luckily I have a great support network here in Montpellier.
 I run a meetup group called “Montpellier Creative” and every month we have a mastermind session with other English-speaking business owners and freelancers.
 We often share our discoveries about French admin and help each other out when possible.

 First time in the region